Profs. Haun Saussy and Rachel DeWoskin in conversation with Xu Bin at the 2020 US-China Forum

 Unit Description

-Center for East Asian Studies Supports CEAS faculty research, UChicago student grants and fellowships, library travel grants for scholars and advanced graduate students from outside institutions with no or few resources in EA languages, subventions for publishers of Japanese works in translation, as well as funding or co-sponsorship of proposals for programming, all of which are related to East Asian studies.
+Unit Center for East Asian Studies Description Supports CEAS faculty research, UChicago student grants and fellowships, library travel grants for scholars and advanced graduate students from outside institutions with no or few resources in EA languages, subventions for publishers of Japanese works in translation, as well as funding or co-sponsorship of proposals for programming, all of which are related to East Asian studies.

-Center for International Social Science Research Supports internationally-focused faculty and graduate research projects in the social sciences at any stage of development through faculty book workshops and monograph enhancement awards, faculty research fellowships, dissertation completion grants, and field research awards.
+Unit Center for International Social Science Research Description Supports internationally-focused faculty and graduate research projects in the social sciences at any stage of development through faculty book workshops and monograph enhancement awards, faculty research fellowships, dissertation completion grants, and field research awards.

-France and Chicago Collaborating in the Sciences (FACCTS) Provides seed funding for new and potentially fruitful project-based collaborations with French research institutions for faculty in PSD, BSD, and PME.
+Unit France and Chicago Collaborating in the Sciences (FACCTS) Description Provides seed funding for new and potentially fruitful project-based collaborations with French research institutions for faculty in PSD, BSD, and PME.
 Through a partnership with Argonne National Laboratory and Fermilab, researchers at these two national laboratories are also eligible for FACCTS support.

-International Institute of Research in Paris Provides up to $50,000 for three-year projects, up to $30,000 for two-year projects, and up to USD $10,000 for single-year projects with a strong collaborative element in Europe, Africa, and the Middle East.
+Unit International Institute of Research in Paris Description Provides up to $50,000 for three-year projects, up to $30,000 for two-year projects, and up to USD $10,000 for single-year projects with a strong collaborative element in Europe, Africa, and the Middle East.
 Individual research grants of up to $5,000 are also available.

-Kiphart Center for Global Health and Social Development Offers rolling project development grants up to $10,000 and annual project implementation grants up to $50,000 to support the development and implementation of specific interventions and responses to global health and social development challenges around the world.
+Unit Kiphart Center for Global Health and Social Development Description Offers rolling project development grants up to $10,000 and annual project implementation grants up to $50,000 to support the development and implementation of specific interventions and responses to global health and social development challenges around the world.

 Resources